woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 = Minimum Requirements =

+* WordPress 4.9.x
-* The latest version of the Gutenberg plugin
+* Gutenberg plugin 4.6 or greater
+* WooCommerce 3.3.1 or greater
+* PHP version 5.2.4 or greater (PHP 7.2 or greater is recommended)
+* MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)

+OR

+* WordPress 5.0.x
-* WooCommerce 3.3.0 or greater
+* WooCommerce 3.5.1 or greater
 * PHP version 5.2.4 or greater (PHP 7.2 or greater is recommended)
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)